lacoco-lab/lacoco-lab.github.io/courses/brain-2024/index.markdown

 Critically engage with the reading: contribute your own opinion on the key findings, and on the paper's motivation and arguments.
 In what ways do or don't you agree with arguments made by the authors?

+As you'll be presenting in teams of two, don't just present the two papers separately, but make sure to also draw connections and compare.
 Aim for 40-60 minutes of presentation, allowing 30-40 minutes of discussion.
 Generating and moderating in-class discussion is a key component of your presentation -- thinking about what will be interesting to you audience will thus be important.
 Discussion should happen not just after the presentation, but you should engage the audience and create ample opportunity for discussion during your presentation.
 Before the presentation, take a look at the questions that have been posted in the forum and refer to these as needed.
 These may be useful for getting discussion started.
 Conversely, when attending other students' talks, reciprocate by participating actively in the discussion.

-As you'll be presenting topics in teams of 2 students, don't just present your assigned readings separately.
-Rather, draw connections, and compare and contrast where appropriate.
-However, make sure that each of you has clearly distinct contributions to the presentation, and takes responsibility for the corresponding set of slides.

 ### Term Papers